Inverse optimal control for angle stabilization in converters-based generation: Abstract

 \section{Abstract}

-In inverse optimal control, an optimal controller is synthesized with respect to a meaningful, a posteriori, defined cost functional.
-Our work illustrates the usefulness of this approach in the control of converter-based power systems and networked systems in general, and thereby in designing controllers with topological structure and known optimality properties.
-In particular, we design an inverse optimal feedback controller that stabilizes the phase angles of voltage source-controlled DC/AC converters at an induced steady state with {\em zero} frequency error.
+In inverse optimal control, the optimality of a given feedback stabilizing controller is a byproduct of the choice of a meaningful, a posteriori defined, cost functional.
+This allows for a simple tuning comparable to linear quadratic control, also for nonlinear controllers.
+Our work illustrates the usefulness of this approach in the control of converter-based power systems and networked systems in general, and thereby in finding controllers with topological structure and known optimality properties.
+In particular, we {design} an inverse optimal feedback controller that stabilizes the phase angles of voltage-source controlled {DC/AC} converters at an induced steady state with {\em zero} frequency error.
 The distributed angular droop controller yields active power to angle droop behavior at steady state.
-Moreover, we suggest a practical implementation of the controller and corroborate our results through simulations on a three-converter system and a numerical comparison with standard frequency droop control.
+Moreover, we suggest a practical implementation of the controller and corroborate our results through simulations on a three-converter system {and a numerical comparison with standard frequency droop control}.